-If out of all the people I met in SA I had to call someone crazy, she would be it.
+If out of all the people I met while traveling in South America I had to call someone crazy, she would be it.
 But if I had to say who had the most generous heart and the liveliest spirit, she would be it.

 She is seventy years old, but the declining strength in her bones hasn’t slowed her down.
 She showed me how to laugh and be ridiculous.
-How to drink wine and cycle on empty streets at night.
-She showed me how to be complete in myself.
+How to drink wine and not feel sorry about it.
+Together we used to cycle on empty streets in front of her house at night.
+She taught me how to be complete in myself.
 How to open hearts and homes for people you love, irrespective of where they came from or for how long they were with you.
 She showed me that age could never be a factor in choosing friends or having fun.

 She taught me how to be happy even when you have no one.